Ștefan Onisie

 Ștefan Onisie (23 November 1925 – 7 July 1984) was a Romanian footballer and manager.
-He was a part of Steaua's Golden Team of the 1950s.
+He was part of Steaua's Golden Team of the 1950s.

 International career

-Ștefan Onisie played six games at international level for Romania, making his debut in 1953 when coach Gheorghe Popescu I send him on the field at half-time to replace Titus Ozon in a 2–1 away victory against Bulgaria at the 1954 World Cup qualifiers in which he also appeared in a 1–0 loss against Czechoslovakia.
+Onisie played six games at international level for Romania, making his debut in 1953 when coach Gheorghe Popescu I send him on the field at half-time to replace Titus Ozon in a 2–1 away victory against Bulgaria at the 1954 World Cup qualifiers in which he also appeared in a 1–0 loss against Czechoslovakia.
 In 1956, Onisie made his last appearance for the national team in a friendly which ended with a 2–0 away loss against Bulgaria.